matthewlefler/devcade-onboard-ui-revamp/README.md

 There is a file called .env.template in the `./onboard` folder.
 Fill this in with appropriate values for the backend and frontend.

 ### Running outside a container

-In onboard/frontend, run dotnet run
+In onboard/frontend, run `dotnet run`

-In onboard/backend, run cargo run
+In onboard/backend, run `cargo run`

-The frontend will log errors about not being able to connect until the backend is up and running
+The frontend will log warnings about not being able to connect until the backend is up and running

 ### Building and Launching the Container